robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 ---

+Actual revenue will depend on total biomass available, but to look at production capacity, we have the scenarios of 2 and 3 kilns per operator twice a day, 3 days a week.
+This work schedule was chosen for a 4 day weekend and we could add a second shift with the same equipment.

 ### 🔥 Scenario: 3 Operators operating 4 kilns twice daily (1 operating the loader supporting the other 2 operators that operate 2 kilns each)
 - Total burns: **624** (26 weeks × 3 days/week × 8 kilns)
 - **Biochar produced**: ~**596 tonnes**